-Prerequisites: Completion of at 18 Cr.
-Hrs. of coursework in the MIS program
+Prerequisites: Completion of at least 18 Credit Hours of coursework in the MIS program

 MIS 685 Management of Information Systems (3) Strategic management of information resources to facilitate corporate competitiveness in the global environment.
 Capstone course to be taken in the student's last semester of the program.